This baked pork tenderloin with a mesquite rub is a delicious pork tenderloin recipe that is big on flavor and easy to make.

 - Pepper.

-How to Make Baked Pork Tenderloin
+How to Make Mesquite Baked Pork Tenderloin

-The first thing you want to do when making this roast pork tenderloin is to coat the entire pork tenderloin in the seasoned rub.
-Then you are going to start to sear it in olive oil over medium high heat.
+- Coat with seasoning: The first thing you want to do when making this roast pork tenderloin is to coat the entire pork tenderloin in the mesquite seasoning.
+Make sure to shake off any excess seasoning that does not stick to the pork.

+- Sear pork tenderloin: Then you are going to start to sear it in olive oil over medium-high heat.
 The searing part of this recipe only takes a few minutes.
 It is important to make sure the meat is sealed before going into the oven so it does not dry out.

 The pork tenderloin will only need about 20-25 minutes in the oven.
-It will need to rest for about 5 minutes after cooking and it will continue to cook with carry over cooking.
-Carry over cooking is when the meat continues to cook from the leftover heat that is still present in the meat after it comes out of the oven.
+It will need to rest for about 5 minutes after cooking and it will continue to cook with carry-over cooking.
+Carryover cooking is when the meat continues to cook from the leftover heat that is still present in the meat after it comes out of the oven.

 The best way to know if pork tenderloin is done is to use an oven thermometer.

 You want to make sure the pork tenderloin is at a temperature of about 145 degrees before serving.
-This does not mean it should be 145 degrees when it comes out of the oven.

 If you love this easy baled pork tenderloin recipe, you may also like these:

-Baked Pork Tenderloin
+Baked Pork Tenderloin With Mesquite Rub

 Ingredients